Privacy and Complaints Policies

 We will never sell your information.
 The only third party which may ever see your data would be those who provide us with mailing and financial processing services.
 We will only provide these companies with the information they need to deliver the service.
 The companies we use are fully compliant with current data protection legislation.
 If you have any questions regarding secure transactions, please contact us.

 The information that you submit to us is stored on a database in the UK.
-We do not transfer any data outside of the UK or the European Union.
+We do not transfer any data outside of the UK or European Union.

-Should you cancel your Friend's subscription, or no longer wish to hear from us, we are required under UK tax law to keep your basic personal data (name, address, contact details) for a minimum of six years after which time it will be destroyed.
+Should you cancel your member’s subscription, or no longer wish to hear from us, we are required under UK tax law to keep your basic personal data (name, address, contact details) for a minimum of six years after which time it will be destroyed.

 Security

 We hold your personal information in accordance with the security provisions of UK data protection legislation.
 We use industry standard Secure Server Software for your transactions with us.
 It encrypts all of your personal information, including credit card number, name, and address, so that it cannot be read as the information travels over the internet.
+We are PCI compliant and certificated.

 Consent and keeping your information up to date